100 iconic moments from music history

 Billboard magazine published its first issue in November 1894.
-While it was initially focused on the advertising and poster printing industry, it would eventually shift gears into the music industry.
-In July 1940, it would develop its first Music Popularity Chart, which would go on to become the guide to which songs and albums are most popular every week.
+While it was initially focused on the advertising and poster printing industry, it eventually shifted gears into the music industry.
+In July 1940, it developed its first Music Popularity Chart, which went on to become the guide that listed the most popular songs and albums every week.

-African American a cappella group The Fisk Jubilee recorded "Swing Low, Sweet Chariot" in 1909.
-The song would be instrumental in preserving African American spiritual folksongs in American history, according to Norman Abjorensen, author of "Historical Dictionary of Popular Music."
-The original song sheet is housed at the Library of Congress.
+An African American a cappella group, The Fisk Jubilee, recorded "Swing Low, Sweet Chariot" in 1909.
+The song was instrumental in preserving African American spiritual folk songs in American history, according to Norman Abjorensen, author of "Historical Dictionary of Popular Music."
+The original song sheet is housed in the Library of Congress.

 Jazz and blues singer Bessie Smith saw immediate success after her first recorded song, "Down Hearted Blues," was released in 1923.
-She is now considered one of the greatest vocalists of her time and an influence on future generations of blues and jazz singers.
+She is now considered one of the greatest vocalists of her time and has been an influence on generations of blues and jazz singers.

-The jazz composer, musician and orchestra leader wrote the song that would become the namesake to the swing era, "It Don't Mean a Thing (If It Ain't Got That Swing)" in 1932.
-Big band swing music would become the most popular genre of music in the United States for the next 15 years.
+The jazz composer, musician, and orchestra leader wrote the song that would become the namesake to the swing era, "It Don't Mean a Thing (If It Ain't Got That Swing)," in 1932.
+Big band swing music became the most popular genre of music in the United States for the next 15 years.

 Frank Sinatra performs to crazed teen fans in Times Square

 America got its first glimpse of teen music fandom when Frank Sinatra performed at New York City's Paramount Theater on Dec.
 30, 1942.
-Frenzied "bobby soxers" flooded Times Square for the occasion and a riot broke out.
-The event would drive the music industry to shift its marketing efforts to adolescent fans, rather than 30-to-50-year-olds, according to Samantha Sokol of Untapped New York.
+Frenzied "bobby-soxers" flooded Times Square for the occasion and a riot broke out.
+The event drove the music industry to shift its marketing efforts to adolescent fans, rather than 30-to-50-year-olds, according to Samantha Sokol of Untapped New York.

 Ike Turner records first rock 'n' roll song